 Teaching Credential Programs

-The Dual credential program allows you to earn your Multiple Subject and Education Specialist (Special Education) credential simultaneously.
-The Education Specialist Credential authorizes the holder to teach students with mild/moderate or moderate/severe disabilities (grades TK-age 22) in public or private school programs, clinics, special schools, resource classrooms, educational programs, residential facilities, hospitals, and other agencies serving persons with disabilities.
-Some of the courses are required for both credentials but field placements are unique.
+The Education Specialist (Special Education) Credential authorizes the holder to teach students with mild/moderate or moderate/severe disabilities, grades K-age 22, in public or private school programs, clinics, special schools, resource classrooms, educational programs, residential facilities, hospitals and other agencies serving persons with disabilities.

 Add a Bilingual Authorization

 The Fresno State Spanish/Hmong Bilingual Authorization Program trains future teachers with the skills needed to support linguistically and culturally diverse students.
 A majority of the courses required for a BAP can also be completed during your undergraduate degree.